wp-plugins/flyzoo/readme.txt

 We really care about your feedback to improve Flyzoo, so your suggestions are welcome!

 == Changelog ==

 = 1.4.0 =
-(09.26.2014)
+09.26.2014
 * NEW: Chat from your site AND/OR from the WordPress Admin
 * NEW: Easier to install!
 * NEW: WP Logout turns the chat off

-= 1.3.0 =
-* 06.30.2014 - NEW: Chatrooms are now embeddable into the page (PRO)
-             - NEW: Now it's possible to clean the chat room history right from the window
-	     - IMPROVED: Reduced space and paddings to improve messages readability = 1.2.1 =
+= 1.2.1 =
+05.19.2014
-* 05.19.2014 - New translations: Spanish, French, Italian and German
+* New translations: Spanish, French, Italian and German
-	     - Improved users online counter
+* Improved users online counter
-             - Avatars are now served from a worldwide CDN to improve chat performance = 1.2.0 =
+* Avatars are now served from a worldwide CDN to improve chat performance

+= 1.2.0 =
+05.03.2014
-* 05.03.2014 - New feature: Secure Connection over HTTPS/SSL
+* New feature: Secure Connection over HTTPS/SSL

 = 1.1.1 =
+04.25.2014
-* 04.25.2014 - Now Single Sign On is optional, improved infrastructure and chat message delivery
+* Now Single Sign On is optional, improved infrastructure and chat message delivery

 = 1.0.1 =
+03.28.2014
-* 03.28.2014 - Improved signup procedure
+* Improved signup procedure

 = 1.0.0 =
+03.27.2014
-* 03.27.2014 - Official Plugin for Flyzoo V2.0 Released!
+* Official Plugin for Flyzoo Chat Released!